lindaicing/Portfolio/README.md

 # Portfolio
 Portfolio of Linda Huang

-Loves :dog: :coffee: :tea: :seedling:
+Loves :dog: and :coffee: and :tea: and :seedling: